rtekim/2018-dataviscourse-homework/hw4/readme.md

 ### 2.1 The Main Plot

 The scatterplot shows the relationship between two chosen dimensions.
-We want to be able to select the datasets for the x and y axis in the drop-down menus.
-The plot is drawn by calling `drawPlot()` function which takes four parameters: the year, x data, y data, and circle data.
-We have provided a class `PlotData` (a helper class in `gap_plot.js`) that will be your data structure for the data passed to `drawPlot()`.

-The scatterplot shows the relationship between two chosen dimensions.
 You will be able to select the datasets for the x and y axis in the drop-down menus.
 The plot is drawn by calling `drawPlot()` which will create the initial plot structure.
-We will update the plot with the data with the `updatePlot()` function which takes four parameters: the year, x data, y data, and circle data.
-We have provided a class `PlotData` that will be your data structure for the data passed to `updatePlot()`
+You do not need to pass any paramters in the `drawPlot()` function.
+We will update the plot with the data using `updatePlot()` function which takes four parameters: the year, x data key, y data key, and circle data key.
+We have provided a class `PlotData` (a helper class in `gap_plot.js`) that will be your data structure for the data passed to `updatePlot()`.
+You will choose the x, y and circle data by their corresponding key in the data object.

 You will have data that will size the circles called circleSizeIndicator.
 We have provided a `circleSizer` function for you.
 You will use this when defining your 'r' attribute for your circles.
 It takes the circle data as a parameter.

 ![Gap Plot](figs/gapplot.PNG)